“A sequence-specific mRNA degradation is governed by the smaller dsRNA mediated process called the RNAi or RNA interference.”

 In the very first step, the primary miRNA is transcribed from a gene by the RNA pol II.

-The protein called drosha process the Pri-miRNA and forms the precursor miRNA transported to the cytoplasm using the protein exportin 5.
+The protein called drosha process the Pri-miRNA and forms the precursor miRNA and transport it to the cytoplasm utilizing the protein exportin 5.

 At cytoplasm, the enzyme dicer cleaves the pre-miRNA at the loop-stem junction (in case of shRNA) and creates a double-stranded microRNA, with two nucleotide overhang at 3′ end.